fysikteknologsektionen/chalmers-course-stats/README.md

 ```

 Below are the old way of importing things. **You should not need to use them.**

-_If the cron job is set up correctly then you don't need to do this._

-_However these are the commands for a manual update:_

 ```bash
 cd /srv/websites/statistics/statistics/
 mongo --eval "db.dropDatabase();"